altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 But Regis only had eyes for these books.

-【This!
+"This!
 It was published 20 years ago!
-A rare book many collectors are searching painstakingly for.】
+A rare book many collectors are searching painstakingly for."<br/>

-【Hmm… It’s an old book?】
+"Hmm… It’s an old book?"<br/>

-【Yes it is, an old book!】
+"Yes it is, an old book!"<br/>

 The price of books twenty years ago was much higher than the present.
 There were many who wanted it but had to give up in tears.